 Shimano has ended the Stradic Ci4+ reel in favor of the new and improved Vanford spinning reel.

-However, they have done their best to keep fans satisfied by making the Vanford even better by adding features and providing a better performance than the stradic.
+However, they have done their best to keep fans satisfied by making the Vanford even better by adding features and providing better performance than the stradic.

 A number of Shimano’s latest high-end technologies have gone into the development of the Shimano Vanford.